Sarah Reynolds Letter, March 25, 1831

 Page 4

 [Folded to look like the outside of an envelope.
-All of the
+All of the writing is on the center rectangle of nine sections, like a tic-tac-toe board]

 [Upper left corner of the "envelope"]